-Net cash used in investing activities was \$36.5 million compared to cash used investing activities of \$451.0 million for the years ended December 31, 2022 and 2021, respectively.
-Net cash used to acquire businesses in 2022 was \$5.0 million compared to net cash used of \$407.1 million in 2021.
-Additions to property, equipment and software was \$18.9 million for 2022 compared to \$9.7 million in 2021 and acquisitions of intangible assets was \$8.0 million compared to \$49.5 million in 2021.
-Additionally, grants of certain loans to our partners was \$4.7 million for the year ended December 31, 2022.
-For the year ended December 31, 2021, the Company received proceeds from the sale of an investment of \$15.3 million.
+Net cash used in investing activities was \$55.7 million compared to cash used investing activities of \$36.5 million for the years ended December 31, 2023 and 2022, respectively.
+Net cash used to acquire businesses in 2023 was \$28.2 million compared to net cash used of \$5.0 million in 2022.
+Additions to property, equipment and software was \$21.3 million for 2023 compared to \$18.9 million in 2022 and acquisitions of intangible assets was \$6.6 million compared to \$8.0 million in 2022.
+Net payments received of \$0.4 million on loans to ISOs for the year ended December 31, 2023, compared to \$4.7 million related to the funding of new loans to ISOs in 2022.

-Cash (Used in) Provided by Financing Activities
+Cash Provided by Financing Activities

-Net cash provided by financing activities was \$8.5 million for the year ended December 31, 2022, compared to \$871.6 million of cash used in financing activities in the year ended December 31, 2021.
-The net cash provided by financing activities for 2022 included changes in the net obligations for funds held on the behalf of customers of \$43.1 million and \$29.5 million related to additional borrowings under the revolving credit facility.
-This was offset by \$38.2 million of cash used for the repayment of debt including borrowings under the revolving credit facility, \$11.5 million of cash dividends paid to redeemable senior preferred stockholders, \$7.5 million of cash used for stock repurchases, including a portion related to shares withheld for taxes, and \$7.0 million of payments of contingent consideration for business combinations.
-The net cash provided by financing activities for 2021 included proceeds from the issuance of new debt of \$598.2 million, net borrowings from the revolving credit facility of \$15.0 million, proceeds from the issuance of the redeemable senior preferred stock of \$211.0 million, proceeds from the exercise of stock options of \$1.2 million and changes in the net obligations for funds held on the behalf of customers of \$417.6 million.
-These cash inflows were offset by cash used for the repayment of debt of \$361.4 million, cash used for the repurchase of Common Stock of \$1.7 million, dividends paid to redeemable senior preferred stockholders of \$7.5 million and distribution to NCIs in subsidiaries of \$0.8 million.
+Net cash provided by financing activities was \$210.1 million for the year ended December 31, 2023, compared to \$8.5 million for the year ended December 31, 2022.
+The net cash provided by for 2023 included changes in the net obligations for funds held on the behalf of customers of \$211.1 million, \$49.8 million related to proceeds from the increase of the Term Facility and \$44.0 million related to additional borrowings under the revolving credit facility.
+This was offset by \$56.5 million of cash used for the repayment of borrowings under the revolving credit facility, \$6.3 million of cash used for the repayment of the Term Facility, \$24.7 million of cash dividends paid to redeemable senior preferred stockholders, \$1.3 million of cash used for shares withheld for taxes, \$4.7 million of payments of contingent consideration for business combinations and \$1.2 million for debt issuance and modification costs paid related to the modification of the Term Facility and the revolving credit facility.
+The net cash provided by financing activities for 2022 included borrowings from the revolving credit facility of \$29.5 million and changes in the net obligations for funds held on the behalf of customers of \$43.1 million.
+These cash inflows were offset by cash used for the repayment of debt of \$38.2 million, cash used for the repurchase of Common Stock of \$7.5 million, dividends paid to redeemable senior preferred stockholders of \$11.5 million and \$7.0 million of payments of contingent consideration for business combinations.